jakesgordon/sprite-factory-and-rails31/README.md

  * BOOYA!

 FUTURE WORK
 ===========

+Having the generated css live in the `app/assets/images` directory smells a little bad.
+If we had an option to specify the output path then we could generate them directly in the `app/assets/stylesheets` directory and would no longer need to manually add a `//= require xyz` statement to `application.css`

-Existing version (1.3.0) of sprite factory is limited to only output .css, .sass or .scss files, but in rails 3.1 we would like to also have the option to generate .css.erb, .sass.erb or .scss.erb files to indicate to sprockets that they should be run through ERB as part of the asset pipeline.
+Also, the existing version (1.3.0) of sprite factory is limited to only output .css, .sass or .scss files, but in rails 3.1 we would like to also have the option to generate .css.erb, .sass.erb or .scss.erb files to indicate to sprockets that they should be run through ERB as part of the asset pipeline.

 This would allow our rake task to specify this: